ObolNetwork/obol-docs/docs/int/quickstart/advanced/quickstart-sdk.md

 :::caution

-The Obol-SDK is in an alpha state and should be used with caution., particularly on mainnet.
+The Obol-SDK is in an beta state and should be used with caution., particularly on mainnet.
 :::

 This is a walkthrough of using the [Obol-SDK](https://www.npmjs.com/package/@obolnetwork/obol-sdk) to propose a four-node distributed validator cluster for creation using the [DV Launchpad](../../../dvl/intro.md).